-The System's public market assets generated returns above its corresponding benchmark by 261 basis points, returning 10.60% versus 7.99% for the benchmark.
-Active management within both U.S. equity and developed international equity contributed to the public market relative outperformance.
+The System's public market assets generated returns below the corresponding benchmark by 161 basis points, returning 5.03% versus 6.64% for the benchmark.
+Active management within both U.S. equity and developed international equity contributed to the public market relative underperformance.

-Analogous to the public market assets, the System's private asset allocations contributed positive absolute and relative returns for the fiscal year.
-The private market assets returned 13.38% versus 12.20% for the benchmark, outpacing the benchmark by 118 basis points.
-The venture capital and corporate finance portfolios were the strongest performers within private assets returning 25.58% and 16.66%, respectively.
-The private market debt portfolio also had a strong year as the mezzanine portfolio returned 8.97% and the distressed debt portfolio returned 10.29%.
+The System's private asset allocations contributed positive absolute returns for the fiscal year, returning just slightly below the corresponding benchmark.
+The private market assets returned 8.54% versus 8.90% for the benchmark-a relative return shortfall of 36 basis points.
+Venture capital and corporate finance portfolios were the strongest performers within private assets returning 21.65% and 10.69%, respectively.
+The private market real estate portfolio also had a strong returning year as the core real estate portfolio returned 7.58% and the opportunistic real estate portfolio returned 7.77%.

 Long term, the System's investment returns continue to outpace peer returns.
-The System's investment returns rank in the top (best) seven percent of public pension funds with assets greater than \$1 billion for the 15-year period according to TUCS.
+The System's investment returns rank in the top (best) fifteenth percent of public pension funds with assets greater than \$1 billion for the 20-year period according to TUCS.